 Thanks to her formative music experiences as a youth, she was able to pursue her percussion studies with Dr. Nick Terry and Dr. Justin DeHart at Chapman University, and she continued her studies with Nancy Zeltsman, Sam Solomon, Kyle Brightwell, Keith Aleo, and Dr. Doug Perkins at the Boston Conservatory at Berklee.
 She also continued her piano studies under Karen Knecht and performed in several piano recitals during her years at Chapman University.

-Christina is the founder and artistic director of Southern California Marimba (SCM), a non-profit organization dedicated in cultivating the next generation of marimba artists.
-SCM has invited more than twenty artists to perform in the last five years at multiple venues in Southern California, such as the Music Vault Academy, Chapman University, Harbor Christian Church, and Hoson House.
-SCM has expanded to include programs such as outreach clinics, guest artist masterclasses, and the International Artist Competition that had its first inaugural event in May 2019 (www.scmarimba.org/international-artist-competition).
-The organization aims to become the leading platform for marimba professional development in Southern California.
+Christina is the Executive Director of Southern California Marimba (SCM), a non-profit organization whose mission is to inspire the marimba community locally and throughout the world.
+SCM has invited artists to perform in multiple venues such as the Music Vault Academy, Chapman University, Harbor Christian Church, and Hoson House.
+The organization has expanded to include programs such as outreach clinics, guest artist masterclasses, and the International Artist Competition that had its first inaugural event in May 2019 (www.scmarimba.org/international-artist-competition).
+SCM aims to become the leading platform for marimba professional and educational development in Southern California.

-Christina currently maintains a regular performance schedule as a soloist and ensemble musician.
+Christina currently maintains a regular performance schedule as a soloist and tours as a member of the Heartland Marimba Quartet (www.heartlandmarimbaquartet.com).
 She has been teaching music since 2011, and you can find more information about her private studio here.
 She is proud to endorse Marimba One as an Educational Artist.